ZealinBee/ZealinBee/README.md

 # My name is Zhiyuan - on Youtube I'm [ZealinBee][website] ✨

-- 💻 Into Front-end development, but I have a Full-Stack mindset :) (Currently learning cloud technology like Azure)
+- 💻 Into Front-end development, but I have a Full-Stack mindset :) (Currently learning server side rendering technologies like Next.js)
 - 💪 Currently working on: [Anoynomous-diary][current-project]
 - 🧮 Check out my Repository!
 - 🎻 I play the violin, and I post some of them on [Youtube][website]!